 Rittgers Rittgers & Nakajima

 Call

-Group Photo of Rittgers Rittgers & Nakajima
+The defense attorneys at Rittgers Rittgers & Nakajima

 Burglary is an extremely serious offense.
-Depending upon the severity of the charges, you may be facing a lengthy period of incarceration.
+Depending on the severity of the charges, you may be facing a lengthy period of incarceration.
 Even unintentional trespassing can be charged as a felony and present serious consequences.

 At Rittgers Rittgers & Nakajima, our burglary defense attorneys focus on two things:

-• Protecting your future (avoiding a felony on your criminal record)
+• Protecting your future: avoiding a felony on your criminal record.

 Our primary objective in these matters is to protect your rights and your freedom.
 We understand what is at stake.
 No matter your situation, we will conduct a thorough investigation to uncover the circumstances behind your arrest.
 Our firm will expose any improper police procedures or violations of your constitutional rights, including whether law enforcement officials had probable cause to arrest you.

-University Of Miami Code Violations
+Miami University Code Violations

 Criminal charges are code violations for students at Miami University.
 Even if you are not convicted of the charges, you will face a hearing before the Office of Student Conflict Resolution.
 For more information about this hearing, see Miami University Discipline and Code Violations.
+We can represent you at such hearings as well as in a criminal court.

-To schedule a FREE consultation with an experienced criminal trial attorney about your burglary case, call us at 513-496-0134 or send us an email today.
+To schedule a free consultation with an experienced criminal trial attorney about your burglary case, call us at 513-496-0134 or send us an email today.

+Rittgers Rittgers & Nakajima